UBC-MDS/shiny_hotel_booking/reports/reflection-milestone2.md

 - No buttons to select or deselect all options in the drop down
 - Potentially too many countries will be listed in plot titles, need to add some limits to the length of those titles
+- limit information is giving when mouse move to the map, there is only average price/night.

 ## What was Implemented